mmr/netu/README.md

 ## Chart
-With the correct settings, click the `Save` button and you should get a nice piechart depicting your local network Internet consumption.
+With the correct settings, click the `Save` button and you should get a nice pie chart depicting your local network Internet usage.

 ### Examples
 ![chart-example-1](site/chart-1.png)
 ![chart-example-2](site/chart-2.png)

 ## Implementation details
-NetU is a very simple chrome plugin that talks directly to the wifi router to collect the download/upload statistics and shows it in a nice pie chart.
+NetU is a very simple Chrome plugin that talks directly to the Wifi router to collect the download statistics and shows it in a nice pie chart.

 ## How to install